 of referral, care and/or transfer of a patient, for any reason, are privileges reserved for the clinic faculty doctor(s) of record.

 k.
 Any actions/inaction that would violate Georgia law rules and regulations.

 l.
 Paying for a patient’s care, and/or inducing and/or attempting to induce members of the public, patients or members of a patient’s family to submit to health care in exchange for monetary compensation or anything else of value.

 m.
-Transporting anyone (other than one’s own immediate family members) to and/or from Life University premises for the purpose of patient evaluation or care.
+Transporting anyone (other than one’s spouse, dependent children, or parent) to and/or from LIFE University premises for the purpose of patient evaluation or care.

 3. Dishonesty.
 Violations of the Honor Code include, but are not limited to:

 a.
 Any conscious and/or deliberate provision of false or

 misleading information to a LIFE University official in the performance of their duties.